Tring Cutting

-Tring Cutting is an earthwork on the southern part of the West Coast Main Line on the Hertfordshire–Buckinghamshire boundary, near Tring, southern England.
+Tring Cutting is an earthwork on the southern part of the West Coast Main Line on the Hertfordshire–Buckinghamshire boundary near Tring in southern England.
 It was built for the London and Birmingham Railway to the specification of Robert Stephenson and opened with the line in 1837.
 The cutting is 2.5 miles long and has an average depth of 40 ft but reaches 60 ft at some points, making it one of the largest engineering works on the London and Birmingham's line.
 Three bridges that cross the cutting were built at the same time as the line and are listed buildings.